smartlook/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook iOS SDK Changelog](https://github.com/smartlook/smartlook-ios-sdk) records all notable improvements, changes and fixes in SDK releases.

-### A note to `Main Thread Checker` warning
+### A note to _Main Thread Checker_ warning

-When debugging your app with Smartlook, you will encounter a `Main Thread Checker` which might be accompanied by a short app freeze.
+When debugging your app with Smartlook, you will encounter a `Main Thread Checker` warning which might be accompanied by a short app freeze during the app start.
 The freeze does not happen in production builds.
-For details, see [this technical note](#a-note-to-main-thread-checker-warning).
+For details, see [this technical note](#main-thread-checker-warning).

 ## Installation